DanielMFernandes/CCNA_Course_Notes/Course_Notes/Ethernet_LAN_Switching_Part1.md

 - Layer 2 Address
 - Indicates the devices sending / receiving the frame
 - MAC = ’Media Access Control’
-- = 6 byte (48-bit) address of the physical device
+- = 6 bytes (48-bit) address of the physical device

 ---